What Does Yellow or Green Discharge from a Dog's Eye Mean?

 - ✓Don't use human eye drops (Visine, Clear Eyes) — vasoconstrictors, can damage canine cornea

-- ✓Don't use leftover antibiotic drops from other pets or humans — may be wrong antibiotic, contaminated
+- ✓Don't use leftover vet-prescribed medication drops from other pets or humans — may be wrong vet-prescribed medication, contaminated

 - ✓Don't use breast milk, tea, or essential oils — ineffective, potentially harmful